THE JOURNEY TO FIND THE NEXT SUPERSTAR CONTINUES AT AUDITIONS IN

 "American Idol" is produced by FremantleMedia North America and CORE Media Group's 19 Entertainment.
 Executive producers include FremantleMedia North America's Trish Kinane and Jennifer Mullin, along with executive producer Phil McIntyre representing CORE Media.
 FremantleMedia International distributes the series worldwide.

-"American Idol" is broadcast in 720 Progressive (720P), ABC's selected HDTV format, with 5.1-channel surround sound.
+"American Idol" is broadcasted in 720 Progressive (720P), ABC's selected HDTV format, with 5.1-channel surround sound.
 This program carries a TV-PG, L parental guideline.